collabdotcloud/docs.collab.cloud/docs/admin/manage-users-hybrid.md

 * Assign a _Clustered Mail Cloud_ license to any new users who are registered against your nominated _collab.cloud_ Mail Servers and mailboxes created
 * Assign a _Clustered Mail Cloud_ license to any existing users who have been moved/updated to _collab.cloud_ Mail Servers and mailboxes transferred via Domino (adminP) process
 * Assign a _Clustered Mail Cloud_ license to any existing Connections users in _collab.cloud_ who have been registered in the Domino Directory for mail
+* Modify basic name information for a user such as First/Last name, email address
 * Remove all licenses from any users who have been deleted from the Domino Directory and set the user status to Inactive

-> ** The 4-hour sync process is temporary while migrations from IBM Connections Cloud are being completed and the User management processes are being finalised.
+> ** The 3 minute Sync heartbeat is being rolled out during May 2021.
+This will be the default setting but may differ in your Organiztion.
+Please log a support ticket via [support@collab.cloud](mailto:support@collab.cloud) for more information.

 </br>
-After the sync process has created/updated the user in the Admin App - you can then set a password and (if required) assign a Connections license. </br></br>
+After the sync process has created/updated the user in the Admin App - you can then set a password and (if required) assign a Connections or other license. </br></br>
     ![domreg-adminapp](/assets/images/screen-shots/admin/domreg-adminapp.png)

 You may also notice that the _Shortname/UserID_ field in the Person Document is updated with a unique number or univeral ID value.